Wrelks-Quantum/wrelks.github.io/devtests/f594ec05d4fdb15d6e2effe683b4de384828bc97/newcard-test-3.md

 }

 if (isMobile == true){
   alert("Hello I see that you are using a mobile device!
-Thats totally ok just be please be aware that at the current moment flash cards work best on desktops, laptops, and tablet devices.
+That's totally ok, just please be aware that at the current moment, flash cards work best on desktops, laptops, and tablet devices.
+You may experience errors or cut off text on mobile.
 Thank you!");
 }

 </script>